 Figure 38-4.
-Early stages of hES cells derivation: (arrow in panel A) A blastocyst of poor quality, grade 3, underwent (B) the removal of the zona pellucida.
-(C) The next day, after being plated on the PMEF monolayer, it has attached.
+Early stages of hES cells derivation: (arrow in panel A) A blasbacyst of poor quality; grade 3, underivent (B) the removal of the zona pellurida: (C) The next day, "ofter being plated on the PMEF monolayer, it has anached.
 (D) Forty-eight hours after plating, the ICM appears smaller, possibly because of some cell death.
-(E) Four days after plating, an outgrowing group of cells is visible with some small cells in the middle (arrow).
-(F) which become best visible two days later.
-(G) Ten days after plating, a small colony of ES-like cells (arrow) has formed within the large group of differentiated-looking cells best visible two days later.
-(G) Ten days after plating, a small colony of ES-like cells (arrow) has formed within the large group of differentiated-looking cells and is now large enough for dispersion.
-(H) Original ICM outgrowth two days after it was dispersed; note regrowth of small ES-like cells in the cleared area (arrow), which are ready for another dispersion.
-(I) Formation of ES cell colonies from the recombined first and second dispersion.
+(E) Four days after plating, an outgrowing group of cells is visible with some small cells in the middle (arrow), (F) which become less visible two days later.
+(G) Ten days after plating, a small colony of ESI ike cells (arrow) has formed within the large group of differentiated-looking cells and is now large enough for dispersion.
+(H) Original ICM outgrowth two days after it was dispersed; note regrowth of small ESI ike cells in the classe dispersed; note regrowth of small ESI ike cells (arrow), which are ready for another dispersion.
+(I) formation of ES cell colonies from the recombined first and second dispersion.